svick/core-docs/docs/essentials/exceptions/exceptions.md

 - Does not require any particular language syntax for handling exceptions, but allows each language to define its own syntax.

-- Allows exceptions to be thrown across process and even machine boundaries.

 Exceptions offer several advantages over other methods of error notification, such as return codes.
 Failures do not go unnoticed.
 Invalid values do not continue to propagate through the system.
 You do not have to check return codes.
 Finally, exception-handling code can be easily added to increase program reliability.

 Because execution threads routinely traverse managed and unmanaged blocks of code, the runtime can throw or catch exceptions in either managed or unmanaged code.
-Unmanaged code can include both C++-style SEH Exceptions and COM-based HRESULTS.

 ## How the runtime manages exceptions